urbanjost/M_sets/README.md

 M_set(3f) is intended to be built with and used by fpm(1) projects.

-Currently the allowed sets are arrays of integer numbers or arrays of character variables.
+Currently the allowed sets are arrays of integer numbers or arrays of character variables. real numbers are allowed but "caveat emptor", as comparing floats for equality has issues.
+You may have to condition the float date by converting it to scaled integers or using intrinsics such as NEAREST(3f) to produce the desired results.

 <!--
 M_sets(3f) basically uses some simple calls to the ORDERSORT module to provide